digipolisantwerp/antwerp-ui_angular/guidelines/MAKE_AN_EXAMPLE.md

 # Making an example

+> When creating a new package, an `examples` folder will be automatically generated for you, so you can stop reading.

-> When generating a new package use the following command: `npm run package <package>`,  when adding an example to an existing package follow the steps down below.
+If you want to add an example to an existing package follow the steps down below.

 ## Table of Contents